mdemirman/simple-blog/README.md

 # Blog
-This is a simple Blog
+This is a simple Blog project with using NextJS and React.